dynamsoft-docs/capture-vision-docs-mobile/programming/react-native/user-guide/barcode-reader.md

 #### Run Android on Windows

-In the commend lines, go to your project folder and run the following commend:
+In the command lines, go to your project folder and run the following command:

 ```bash
 npx react-native run-android